 - Publicly stated/measurable goals (a 25% increase in survival rates over the next four years in new partner geographies)

 - A common set of data elements used to measure performance and outcomes

 - State-based reach, to include every size of community

 - Highly collaborative environment, bringing together leaders, influencers, and hundreds of stakeholders in each state

 - A focus on incremental system quality improvement via demonstrable, data-driven evidence

 - A commitment to sharing information and publishing results

-Launched in the United States in 2011, Medtronic Philanthropy's HeartRescue Project began as multi-state collaborative program to improve sudden cardiac arrest (SCA) survival rates.
-Today, with impressive results in more than six states, the effort is now expanding in the U.S. – and in China and India to expand life-saving emergency interventions for other heart-related events.
+Launched in the United States in 2011, the HeartRescue Project began as a multi-state collaborative program funded by the Medtronic Foundation to improve sudden cardiac arrest (SCA) survival rates.
+Today, with impressive results in many states, the effort is now expanding in the U.S. and internationally to enhance life-saving emergency interventions for other heart-related events.